Do you want to keep your Swiss Army Knife sharp and ready for use? Read on to learn the best way to sharpen it and maintain a sharp knife!

-A dull blade is even more hazardous than a sharp one due to the greater chance of slippage.
+A dull knife blade is even more hazardous than a sharp one due to the greater chance of slippage.
 Therefore, sharpening knives is necessary while working with them to maintain them properly and limit the possibility of an accident.

-This article will help you determine when and how to sharpen your knife and which sharpening equipment is best for you.
+This article will help you determine when and how to sharpen your self-defense knife and which sharpening equipment is best for you.

 The essential thing is to continue with prudence: sharpening knives may be dangerous.
 Therefore even expert sharpeners should approach with caution.

 Let’s jump in and learn the proper maintenance for your swiss army knife.

 Do You Need to Sharpen Your Knife Now?

 There are a few methods to tell if it’s time for you to sharpen your blade edge.
 One way to know this is through the paper test.
 It involves holding a piece of paper in one hand while cutting it with the knife in the other.

 A sharp knife edge will cut through the paper with ease.
 Another way is to slice a tomato – if your knives struggle to cut through the thin skin and delicate flesh of the tomato, they are undoubtedly dull.

 Otherwise, follow the rule of frequency.
 I recommend sharpening your knife after 30-40 uses of cutting something.
 Before each new culinary undertaking, some professionals prefer to sharpen their knives.